Clinical case studies

 650 word overview

-Abstracts are invited from investigators working in a clinical environment about informatics projects aimed at improving the day-to-day delivery of patient care.
+Abstracts are invited from practitioners working in a clinical environment about informatics projects aimed at improving the day-to-day delivery of patient care.
 Projects may focus on clinician workflows, communication, decision support, patient education and safety.
 Projects ideally have been implemented and evaluated in a clinical setting, and are potentially transferrable to other sites.

 Submissions are encouraged across a range of healthcare settings including public and private hospitals, nursing, primary care, indigenous, aged and community care and multi-cultural services.